Skip to main content

 The value of this spousal incentive is capped.
 It cannot exceed 30% of the total cost of self-only coverage under the health plan.
 This allowance recognizes the shared health journey of a family unit while still placing a boundary on the employer’s reach.

 Conversely, the rules for children are far more stringent.
 An employer’s wellness program is strictly prohibited from offering any incentive in exchange for information about the health status of an employee’s children.
-This bright-line rule reflects a heightened level of protection for the of minors, ensuring that a parent is never put in a position where they feel financially compelled to disclose their child’s sensitive health data for the sake of a workplace wellness reward.
+This bright-line rule reflects a heightened level of protection for the genetic information of minors, ensuring that a parent is never put in a position where they feel financially compelled to disclose their child’s sensitive health data for the sake of a workplace wellness reward.

 • Spouses ∞ May be offered a limited incentive (up to 30% of the cost of self-only coverage) for providing their own current or past health status information as part of a wellness program.